BrooksResearchGroup-UM/latent_space_paper/README.md

 ## HMMER installation and run

-The training of VAE models requires aligned sequences, which can be done using HMMER.
+The training of VAE models requires aligned sequences of a protein family of interest, which can be acquired by multiple sequence alignment (MSA) using HMMER.

 To download HMMER, please follow the instructions on its official [HMMER website](http://hmmer.org/download.html).